Paleo Black Forest Cake Dessert

 Ingredients

-• 4 squares of dark chocolate (I used 85% Lindt dark chocolate but you could use some dairy-free chocolate)
+• 4 squares dark chocolate I used 85% Lindt dark chocolate but you could use some dairy-free chocolate

 • Dark chocolate shavings